 But setting itself is not a sufficient vehicle to tell the reader that time has passed.
 Lewis also employs a variety of creatures to suggest change.
 In a sense, the Narnian creatures become reminders of a world having changed: there are no badgers in The Silver Chair, but at an earlier time in Narnian history - The Lion, the Witch and the Wardrobe and Prince Caspian - they played an important role for the plot.
 Similarly, a marsh-wiggle takes center stage in The Silver Chair, a creature mentioned in no other novel and it is unclear if the creature even existed in earlier periods.
 And although many Narnian creatures exist and indeed get reused throughout the Chronicles - most notably centaurs, Dwarfs, and dryads - they are most often bystanders and not part of the plot.
-For the reader, the forest or beavers in cozy dens has become a Narnia where marsh-wiggles, like humans, build huts and live in bleak villages.
+For the reader, the outcome is immediately felt: the Narnia of fauns living in comfortable caves in the forest or beavers in cozy dens has become a Narnia where marsh-wiggles, like humans, build huts and live in bleak villages.
 Society has changed because time has passed, and the world is different - a technique straight out of Ovid's playbook.